-Teach your child to ride a bike: step by step with Isla Rowntree
+How to learn to ride a bike: step by step with Isla Rowntree

 45 minutes, roughly.
-This number can vary from child to child - it's dependent on prior coordination development Rowntree states.
+This number can vary from child to child - it's dependent on prior coordination development, Rowntree states.

-"It’s important that you wait until that point [when the child has developed coordination] rather than forcing it because then it can become stressful” she explained.
+"It’s important that you wait until that point [when the child has developed coordination] rather than forcing it because then it can become stressful," she explained.

 Four to six years old.
-Again, the age for every child can differ as they must be ready to learn, but Rowntree says that should you wait any later it may become more difficult for them.
+Again, the age for every child can differ as they must be ready to learn, but Rowntree says that if you wait any later it may become more difficult for them.

-"If you don’t get them cycling pre-six then they seem to become more cautious about it” she told us, “there’s a window when it’s easier to learn and I’d say that’s typically between four and six years old," she added.
+"If you don’t get them cycling pre-six then they seem to become more cautious about it," she told us.
+"There’s a window when it’s easier to learn and I’d say that’s typically between four and six years old," she added.

 4. Where should you teach your child to ride a bike?

 A word of warning from Rowntree though.
-"It's tempting to choose grass as many feel it would aid a soft landing but that can make learning quite difficult, because they will have to push quite hard on a small bike” she explained.
+"It's tempting to choose grass as many feel it would aid a soft landing but that can make learning quite difficult, because they will have to push quite hard on a small bike," she explained.

-By holding onto the child and not the handlebar, they will learn how the bike reacts when leaning and you can accelerate that by gently move their torso from side to side as they ride.
+By holding onto the child and not the handlebar, they will learn how the bike reacts when leaning and you can accelerate that by gently moving their torso from side to side as they ride.

 6. What next?

 Get them riding, but don't leave their side.
-After they begin to ride it's tempting to let them go off on their own but it's key to stay by their side until they confident enough stopping.
-If they crash or fall because you are not their to help in the early stages it could scare them off a bike for good.
+After they begin to ride it's tempting to let them go off on their own but it's key to stay by their side until they are confident enough stopping.
+If they crash or fall because you are not there to help in the early stages it could scare them off a bike for good.

 Once they are confident and happy riding their bike on their own it is a good idea to introduce pedals, if you haven't already.
-Following the same simples steps will get them adjusted to pedalling in no time.
+Following the same simple steps will get them adjusted to pedalling in no time.

-Teach your child to ride a bike, a summary:
+Teaching your child to ride a bike, a summary:

 - It should take 45 minutes